Camtrup/StonkApp/README.md

 > 1. Clone (https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2135/gr2135/-/tree/master)
 > 2. Open the folder in a IDE as a Maven project.
 > 3. Navigate into the Stonk-directory via the commandline.
-Example: "cd Stonk".
+Example: `cd Stonk`.
-> 4. Run ("mvn clean install -DskipTests") via the command-line inside the project folder.
+> 4. Run `mvn clean install -DskipTests` via the command-line inside the project folder.
-> 5. Run the spring-boot server.(Process descrived right below)
+> 5. Run the spring-boot server.(Process described right below)
 > 6. To start the app navigate into the ui package (Stonk/ui) and run: `mvn javafx:run`.